christgau/wsdd/README.md

      The WSD specification requires a device to have a unique address that is stable across reboots or changes in networks.
-In the context of the standard, it is assumed that this is something like a serial number. wsdd uses the UUID version 5 with the DNS namespace and the host name of the local machine as inputs.
+In the context of the standard, it is assumed that this is something like a serial number.
+Wsdd attempts to read the machine ID from `/etc/machine-id` and `/etc/hostid` (in that order) before potentially chrooting in another environment.
+If reading the machine ID fails, wsdd falls back to a version 5 UUID with the DNS namespace and the host name of the local machine as inputs.
 Thus, the host name should be stable and not be modified, e.g. by DHCP.
 However, if you want wsdd to use a specific UUID you can use this option.

  * `-v`, `--verbose`